TokenScript-Framework/papers/src/papers/smart-token-paper.md

 The Smart Layer Network is the Token Runtime Environment designed to enable Smart Tokens through the execution of TokenScripts.
 In simpler terms, it's a container that runs TokenScripts, akin to a Kubernetes Engine that runs instances of tokens, similar to how Google Wallet is a container running its own tokens.
 This network provides RESTful APIs for the Smart Token-based Trust Anchors.

+While the Smart Layer Network provides APIs, its core function is to serve as a decentralised runtime environment for Smart Tokens.
+This is fundamentally different from traditional backend services, as it enables the creation and maintenance of decentralised trust anchors.

-However, the actual implementation is more complex as it is designed to operate as a decentralised service network.
-The enforcement of Service Level Agreements, the mechanism to ensure the network is ready to instantiate specific types of tokens, reward token hosting nodes, as well as load balancing and token/node assignment are specific challenges that the design needs to address.
+In order to enable decentralisation of trust anchors, it enforces Service Level Agreements, the mechanism to ensure the network is ready to instantiate specific types of tokens, reward token hosting nodes, as well as load balancing and token/node assignment are specific challenges that the design needs to address.
 The Smart Layer Network Technical paper [@stl2023] is available[^stl-papers].

 [^stl-papers]:  https://github.com/SmartTokenLabs/papers/releases/